grebesche/bees-app/README.md

 Containing:

- - API on Google App Engine using Jersey
+ - API on Google App Engine using Jersey (in progress)
- - Android app
+ - Android app (not start)
- - Full web app (GWT, polymer)
+ - Full web app with GWT and polymer (in progress)
- - Light polymer app to view event and reply to it
+ - Light polymer app to view event and reply to it (just started)